zwin-project/zwin.dev/content/getting_started/3d_app_development/en.md

 ## Open the document in a browser
 Since Zen is a desktop environment, you can open a browser.
 For example, if you have [Google Chrome](https://www.google.com/chrome/) installed, try adding Chrome as a launcher icon as follows.
+You can check [Configuration](/en/getting_started/configuration/) in detail.

 ```:~/.config/zen-desktop/config.toml
 # ..